What You Need To Know Before Drawing A Business Process Flow Diagram

 3. Establish a Clear Start and End

 Having a clear starting and ending point in your business process flow puts everyone on the same page, ensuring that no one is kept in the dark about when the process starts and where it ends.
-For example, does your purchase request process end with an approved form, or does it continue on to the creation of the purchase order?
+For example, does your purchase requisition process end with an approved form in the purchase requisition system, or does it continue on to the creation of the purchase order until the purchase order approval?

 Are your marketing collaterals finished once they are created, or do you also include distribution as a part of that business process flow?